ARTbio/GalaxyKickStart/README.md

 #Important variables
 The file ansible-artimed/hosts contains various important variables that may be adapated, so you can change it as necessary.
 These variables are:
-- ansible_ssh_user - The login name used to access the remote machine.
+- ansible_ssh_user - The login name used to access the target.
-- ansible_ssh_private_key_file - The ssh private key used to access the remote machine.
+- ansible_ssh_private_key_file - The ssh private key used to access the target.
 - install_galaxy - True for install a Galaxy instance.
 - install_tools - True for install the NGS tools.
 - run_dms - True for run the data manager procedure.